-

 The Shameful “Open Air Prison” Lie

 [NOTE: I accuse the authors of the article discussed below of lying.
 Clearly, I cannot know whether they are guilty of a conscious effort to deceive, but their erroneous allegations have all the appropriate indicia.
 For one, I find it incredible that two well-educated people who consider themselves knowledgeable enough to write on this subject do not understand that Egypt has an eight-mile border with Gaza, nor how critical this fact is to a proper understanding of this subject.
-Second, I called these authors out on their errors on another person’s Facebook wall, and they did not correct any of them or even respond.
+Second, I called these authors out on their errors on a mutual friend’s Facebook page, and they did not correct any of them or even respond.
 I will let my readers judge for themselves].

 Apart from the “apartheid” lie, it seems that the most popular one circulating about the Israeli-Palestinian conflict is that Israel is inflicting unbearable suffering on the people of the Gaza Strip by turning it into the world’s largest open-air prison.
 Here is a classic example, written by two purported libertarians/classic liberals, Akiva Malamet and Shikha Dalmia, made even more egregious by its timing.
 That is, in the immediate aftermath of the monstrous, massive terrorist slaughter committed by Hamas in central Israel on October 7, 2023 for which many faculty members and students at our elite universities offer excuses.